• MPC language

 1. Mark what's sensitive

-`secret` types for the stuff you don't want in logs, databases, or Slack screenshots. `public` for everything else.
+`secret` types for the stuff you don't want in logs, databases, audit trails, or Slack screenshots. `public` for everything else.

 1. Write your computation